Indonesia suspends all exports of palm oil

 Indonesia produces about 60 percent of the world’s palm oil, with one-third consumed by its domestic market.
 India, China, the European Union and Pakistan are among its major export customers.

-The months-long shortage has been exacerbated by poor regulation and producers who are reluctant to sell at home because high international prices have made exports more profitable.
+The months-long shortage has been exacerbated by poor regulation and reluctance among producers to sell at home due to high international prices that have made exports more profitable.

 Jakarta plans to resume exports when the price of bulk cooking oil in local markets has fallen to 14,000 rupiah (97 cents) per litre, having rocketed 70 percent in recent weeks to 26,000 rupiah ($1.80).